 A relatively resilient market

-The high end segment generally resists sharp corrections better than more speculative markets.
+The high-end segment generally resists sharp corrections better than more speculative markets.

-In Paris in particular, certain micro markets continue to be supported by:
+In Paris in particular, certain micro-markets continue to be supported by:

-• limited supply,
+• scarcity of supply,

 • architectural quality,

-• urban planning constraints,
+• urban-planning constraints,

 • and international demand.

-An internationally recognized wealth asset
+An internationally recognized patrimonial asset

-High end Parisian real estate continues to be perceived as:
+High-end Parisian real estate remains perceived as:

-• a safe haven asset,
+• a safe-haven asset,

-• and a long term transferable asset.
+• and a long-term transferable asset.

 The main stages of a real estate acquisition in France

-1. Purchase offer or letter of intent
+1. The purchase offer or letter of intent

 The first step generally consists of submitting a purchase offer or a letter of intent.